By Rich Feczko, Director of Systems, Standards, Innovation & Global Support

-Not long ago, Beth Israel Medical Center’s Dr. Brian Koll spearheaded a hospital collaborative involving 47 New York hospitals that used Clorox bleach as disinfectant in a daily basis.
+Not long ago, Beth Israel Medical Center's Dr. Brian Koll spearheaded a hospital collaborative involving 47 New York hospitals that used Clorox bleach as a disinfectant on a daily basis.
 He found that 80 percent of the hospitals reported a reduction in C. diff.
-Further, we’ve also found effective results with non-bleach based sporicidals (our preferred solution is Perisept) as well as appropriate hydrogen peroxide solutions provided by Diversey, one of our product partners.
+Further, we've also found effective results with non-bleach based sporicidals (our preferred solution is Perisept) as well as appropriate hydrogen peroxide solutions provided by Diversey, one of our product partners.

 The Right Technology

+Beyond the right process and products, technology is also required to properly mitigate the threat of superbugs.
 In high-risk situations, our cleaning and disinfecting practices need assistance.
 The CDC recognizes ultraviolet (UV) radiation kills bacterial spores in C. diff, and its application will destroy airborne organisms or inactive microorganisms on surfaces.

 Crothall has a strategic partnership with Surfacide®, an automatic disinfection system that uses shortwave ultraviolet (UV-C) light to destroy C. diff, MRSA, and other drug-resistant pathogens.
 It uses a triple-emitter array to eliminate “shadows” – surfaces UV light cannot reach – and cut disinfection time.